RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 linkTitle: "Configuration"
 weight: 3
 description: >
-    RedisTimeSeries supports multiple module configuration parameters.
+    Time Series supports multiple module configuration parameters.
 All of these parameters can only be set at load-time.
 ---

 ## Setting configuration parameters on module load